 Feeding yourself on the trail shouldn’t be a chore.
 Keep it simple and choose food that requires little or no preparation.
 Exhausted hikers rarely get enthusiastic about preparing elaborate meals.

 I ‘cook’ one meal a day, but all I really need to do is boil water, combine it with some ingredients, stir, and wait.
-The rest of my backpacking food — the energy bars, nuts, fruit, jerky, candy, etc. — requires zero prep whatsoever.
+The rest of my calories — the energy bars, nuts, fruit, jerky, candy, etc. — requires zero prep whatsoever.

 Some people choose to go with a no-cook setup for their backpacking trips to save time and weight.